 - Defended nationwide health services company sued for negligence in a wrongful death suit.
 After filing for summary judgment, the plaintiffs settled with a co-defendant, and dismissed the client without settlement payment.
 Later, recovered the client’s attorney’s fees incurred in defense of the medical malpractice suit in an action before the AAA for indemnity against the company’s settling co-defendant.

-- Won multi-million dollar default judgment, which the company collected, for health services company in a breach of contract against a physician.
+- Won default judgment sum, which the company collected, for health services company in a breach of contract against a physician.